Transformational Organizing Guide

 Practicing these ideas in our groups will increase the number of highly engaged and motivated people that we work with and enable us to reach our goals!

-Note: To watch the Sept.
-2nd CCL Training recording reviewing the guide, click here.
-For a more in-depth (11 pages) discussion for each of these pillars, click here.
+For the more in-depth (11 pages) discussion for each of these pillars, click here.

 The First Pillar: The Pyramid of Engagement